-There are various marketing approaches.
-Some tend to be more specific and complex than others, especially when it comes to expensive goods in a B2B environment.
+There are numerous marketing approaches depending on the marketing outlook you want to disect.
+Some tend to be more specific and complex than others, especially regarding expensive goods in a B2B environment.

-In this article, we’ll review the most common marketing categories and tactical strategies marketers have to undertake to face each one of them.
+In this article, we’ll review the most common marketing categories and tactical strategies marketers must undertake to face each.

 Is Marketing Universal?

-Marketing is a topic too broad and diverse.
+Marketing as a specialty or industry is too broad and diverse.
 Consider IT as an example.

 - IT entails many software engineering disciplines: data management and analytics, using and deploying information systems, cybersecurity, technical support, along with dozens of other areas, each of those niching down further.